lucianmarin/lm/README.md

-# lm
+## lm

-Personal site of Lucian Marin
+Personal site of Lucian Marin.

-## num
+## var

-Numeric is a multiline math calculator.
+Variable is a multiline math calculator.

-Web based version is on https://lucianmarin.com/num/
+You can access it at https://lucianmarin.com/var/